CiscoDevNet/terraform-provider-aci/gen/docs/test_configuration.md

 - `Update` — alternate values, used wherever a scenario needs the resource to change without destroy+recreate of the parent.
 - `Default` — per-attribute data for "required-only" scenarios: required props carry Create values; optional props carry server-default assertions with `ConfigInclude=false`.
 - `ForceNew` — alternate values for scenarios that intentionally change a replace-triggering attribute.
 Today only `parent_dn` (second instance) and `tDn` (single-target relations) are auto-populated differently from Create; other properties typically copy Create.
+- `Legacy` — alternate values for scenarios that exercise the property under its deprecated legacy alias instead of its current name.
+Auto-derived from `Create` when the legacy alias has the same Terraform type; explicit YAML required when types diverge.
+Nil when the property has no testable legacy alias.
+See §2.4 "Legacy bucket auto-derivation" and `state_upgrades.md` §11 for a worked example.

 ### 2.4 Auto-Derivation Rules